Prevent Healthcare Data Breaches: A 12-Step Guide

 This entire process costs attackers almost nothing but yields high-value credentials that sell for premium prices on dark web markets.

 Attackers use several techniques to create convincing fake domains.
-Understanding these patterns helps security teams identify and block threats proactively.
+Knowing the patterns helps you spot and block them early.

 This technique replaces letters with visually similar characters.
 The classic example is substituting ‘rn’ for ’m’ because they look nearly identical in most fonts. ‘rnicrosoft.com’ looks like ‘microsoft.com’ at a glance.
 Other substitutions include ‘1’ for ’l’, ‘0’ for ‘o’, and ‘vv’ for ‘w’.

-Attackers remove or add single characters that users might miss. ‘gogle.com’ (missing ‘o’), ‘googgle.com’ (extra ‘g’), and ‘microsft.com’ (missing ‘o’) all exploit common typing errors.
+Attackers remove or add single characters that users might miss. ‘gogle.com’ (missing ‘o’) and ‘googgle.com’ (extra ‘g’) exploit common typing errors.
 These domains catch users who type quickly without proofreading.

 Swapping adjacent letters creates domains like ‘googel.com’ or ‘amazno.com’.
 These target the specific muscle memory errors people make when typing familiar URLs quickly.